fluttercandies/flutter_photo_manager/README.md

 which causes the origin resource file not directly inaccessible through it file path.

-If your `compileSdkVersion` is `29`, you can consider adding `android:requestLegacyExternalStorage="true"` to your `AndroidManifest.xml` in order to obtain resources:
+If your `compileSdkVersion` or `targetSdkVersion is `29`, you can consider adding `android:requestLegacyExternalStorage="true"` to your `AndroidManifest.xml` in order to obtain resources:

 ```xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"